pyaf/Image-classification-pytorch/logs.md

 * bengrahmscolor: bengramhms color images on orginal data only
 * bgcold: bengrahms color images on old data only
+* bgpreold: bengrahms color images, model pre-trained on old data
+* bgpreoldsamp: same as above, with sampled data, according to the dist of org data *

 # Models on training: